Nobska (steamship): Scrapping

 In 2006, the Nobska had sat for ten years in a dry dock at the historic Charlestown Navy Yard, but the slip was needed for work on other historical vessels such as the USS Constitution and the USS Cassin Young (DD-793).
 The Nobska needed to be removed, intact or in pieces.
 The Friends of the Nobska were unable to raise the funds to finish the necessary work, and the Nobska was ordered scrapped by the National Park Service.
 She had been the last surviving American coastal steamer.

 Whistle and engine survive

 Some of the ship had been removed for restoration, such as the massive engine and the ship's steam whistle.

 In 2006 the Steamship Authority installed the Nobska's whistle on their modern vessel the Eagle (built in 1987), although it is now air-powered instead of steam-powered, and put a recording of the whistle on their website.

+In 2024 the steam engine and other Nobska artifacts were moved to the New England Wireless and Steam Museum in East Greenwich, Rhode Island.
+The NEWSM plans to restore the steam engine so that it can be demonstrated running under steam.